-End of year accounts
+End of year review of accounts

 This guidance is part of our finance procedures.

 All guiding units and levels, whether registered as charities or not, must prepare annual accounts.
-And their accounts must be independently reviewed.

 What do I need to do?